 Dividend Payout Ratio.
-Unicom's current payout ratio is 48% based on
+Unicom's current payout ratio is 48%

-First Call consensus estimates for 2000.
+based on First Call consensus estimates for 2000.
 PECO's current payout ratio is 28%.
 Based on the anticipated dividend and estimates for 2001 earnings Exelon's payout ratio will be approximately 30% to 40%.
 This range is below the industry average of 64.2% reflecting Exelon's response to increasing competition and other challenges facing the industry.
 A payout ratio at this level will enable Exelon to build its equity cushion to support future growth.

 Capitalization Ratios.
-The credit ratings from major nationally recognized rating agencies for Unicom and ComEd and PECO are set out the in the table below.
+The credit ratings from major

+nationally recognized rating agencies for Unicom and ComEd and PECO are set out the in the table below.
 All three rating agencies that rate ComEd's securities raised their ratings in 1999.
-Exelon will seek ratings from Standard & Poor's, Moody's and FitchIBCA (which merged with Duff & Phelps effective June 1, 2000).
+The Exelon system's ratings as of October 20, 2000 from Standard & Poor's, Moody's and FitchIBCA are as follows:/66/